EricssonResearch/ace-edhoc-oscore-profile/draft-selander-ace-edhoc-oscore-profile.md

 The communication with the /authz-info endpoint does not have to be protected, except for the update of access rights case described below.

-In case of initial access token provisioning to RS for this Client, the next steps are essentially running the EDHOC protocol and deriving a OSCORE Security Context, as detailed later in this section.
+In case of initial access token provisioning to RS for this Client, or other case without a valid EDHOC session, the uploading of the access token is followed by the EDHOC protocol (or combined using EAD as described in {{edhoc-exec}}) and the derivation of an OSCORE Security Context, as detailed later in this section.

 In the following, we outline some alternative processing, which occur when the provisioned access token or the established OSCORE Security Context for various reasons is no longer available or sufficient.
-In the cases below, it is assumed that the EDHOC session is still valid, otherwise the processing essentially falls back to the initial setting.
+In the cases below, it is assumed that the EDHOC session is still valid, otherwise the processing essentially falls back to the case discussed above.

 1. C may be required to re-POST the access token, since RS may have deleted a stored access token (and associated OSCORE Security Context) at any time, for example due to all storage space being consumed.
 This situation can be detected by C when it receives a 4.01 (Unauthorized) response from RS, especially as an "AS Request Creation Hints" message (see {{Section 5.3 of I-D.ietf-ace-oauth-authz}}.
-After re-posting the same access token to RS, C and RS rely on the method leveraging the EDHOC-KeyUpdate function (see {{edhoc-key-update}}), in order to derive a new OSCORE Security Context to be used for protecting their communications from then on.

-2. C may have acquired the first access token in a new series, e.g., because the old access token expired and thus its series terminated.
-Also in this case, C and RS rely on the method leveraging the EDHOC-KeyUpdate function (see {{edhoc-key-update}}), in order to derive a new OSCORE Security Context to be used for protecting their communications from then on.
+2. C may be posting the first access token in a new series, e.g., because the old access token expired and thus its series terminated.

 3. C may need to update the OSCORE Security Context, e.g., due to a policy limiting its use in terms of time or amount of processed data, or to the imminent exhaustion of the OSCORE Sender Sequence Number space.
-The OSCORE Security Context can be updated as follows.
+The OSCORE Security Context can be updated by

-    * If the KUDOS key update protocol {{I-D.ietf-core-oscore-key-update}} is supported by both C and RS, then using it is a lightweight alternative independent of ACE, and it does not require to re-post the current access token.
+    a. using the KUDOS key update protocol {{I-D.ietf-core-oscore-key-update}} if supported by both C and RS, or

+    b. re-posting the access token using the same procedure as in 1 and 2.

-    * If KUDOS in not supported, then the access token is re-posted, after which C and RS rely on the method leveraging the EDHOC-KeyUpdate function, {{edhoc-key-update}}.
+In cases 1, 2, and 3b, C and RS rely on a protocol similar to the `coap_oscore` profile {{I-D.ietf-ace-oscore-profile}} but leveraging the EDHOC-KeyUpdate function (see {{edhoc-key-update}}) before deriving a new OSCORE Security Context.

+Case 3a provides a lightweight alternative independent of ACE, and does not require the posting of an access token.

 In either case, C and RS establish a new OSCORE Security Context that replaces the old one and will be used for protecting their communications from then on.
 In particular, RS MUST associate the new OSCORE Security Context with the current (potentially re-posted) access token.
 Note that, unless C and RS re-run the EDHOC protocol, they preserve their same OSCORE identifiers, i.e., their OSCORE Sender/Recipient IDs.